pachyderm/pachyderm/doc/concepts/pipeline-concepts/index.rst

  and process the data.
 Each of these executions is called a job.

+ Pachyderm has the following special types of pipelines:

+ Cron
+  A cron input enables you to trigger the pipeline code at a specific interval.
+This type of pipeline is useful for such tasks as web scraping, querying a database, and other similar operations where you do not want to wait for new data, but instead trigger the pipeline periodically.

+ Service
+  A service is a special type of pipeline that instead of executing jobs and then waiting, permanently runs a serving data through an endpoint.
+For example, you can be serving an ML model or a REST API that can be queried.
+A service reads data from Pachyderm but does not have an output repo.

+ Spout
+  A spout is a special type of pipeline for ingesting data from a data stream.
+A spout can subscribe to a message stream, such as Kafka or Amazon SQS, and ingest data when it receives a message.
+A spout does not have an input repo.

 Job
  A job is an individual execution of a pipeline.
 A job can succeed or fail.
 Within a job, data and processing